 This is a brief guide on how to install and configure the Blockbridge Kubernetes driver.
 In this section, you will:

-4. Deploy the Kubernetes driver.
+6. Deploy the Blockbridge CSI driver.

 Many of these topics have more information available by selecting the information links next to items where they appear.

-Blockbridge Configuration
+Backend Configuration

-Authenticating to https://blockbridge.mycompany.example/api
+Authenticating to https://<HOST-ZONE-N>/api

 Enter user or access token: system